ben-251/neural-network/readme.md

 Is this quite ambitious?
 Maybe.
 Will it be fun and full of mathsy hurdles to overcome?
 Absolutely.
 So we'll see how this goes.

-(p.s at the moment all this code is just ideas im throwing at a wall.)